ApiLogicServer/Docs/docs/Logic-Tutorial.md

-This page describes how you can use logic in a TDD-based Agile framework.
+This page describes an optional approach for using logic in a TDD-based Agile framework.

 &nbsp;

-## TL;DR: Requirements, Tests, Logic Reports
+## TL;DR: Collaboration drives Requirements, Tests, Logic Reports

-You can use this basic approach to capture requirements, create test suites, and document requirements / rules:
+Use API Logic Server with Behave: Working Software *Now* for Agile Collaboration, near instant iteration, and unified requirements capture / traceabilty / test suite development:

 1. Create your database, and your API Logic Project